Seal Beach

 The Big Picture

-Seal Beach sits at the OC's northwestern edge, roughly 35 miles south of downtown LA via I-405.
-The city occupies a narrow strip between Highway 1 and the Pacific, with most homes within walking distance of the water.
+Seal Beach sits at the OC's northwestern edge, roughly 30 miles south of downtown LA via I-405.
+The city's Old Town core occupies a narrow strip between Highway 1 and the Pacific, with homes there within walking distance of the water.
+Larger residential tracts (College Park East, Leisure World) sit inland of the highway.
 Freeway access is excellent for LA commuters; Long Beach's job market is roughly 15 minutes north.
-The broader Seal Beach area includes Leisure World, a large age-restricted (55+) community that significantly skews citywide housing averages — the relevant market for most buyers is the Old Town and Surfside areas, which sit in a different price tier entirely.
+The broader Seal Beach area includes Leisure World, a large age-restricted (55+) community that significantly skews citywide housing averages.
+The relevant market for most buyers is the Old Town and Surfside areas, which sit in a different price tier entirely.

 Lifestyle

 Deliberately slow.
 Mornings mean coffee at local cafes near the pier, then beach access on foot.
-Weekend entertainment centers on the pier, surfers at Surfside Beach, and the annual Seal Beach Pier Fishing Tournament.
-The pier itself is an active fishing pier, not a dining destination — the end-of-pier building has been in redevelopment discussions since a 2016 fire destroyed the previous structure.
-Dining on Main Street is casual and local: Taco Surf for fish tacos, Beachwood BBQ, and a walkable block of independent shops and restaurants.
+Weekend entertainment centers on the pier, surfers at Surfside Beach, and the annual Seal Beach Kids Fishing Derby.
+The pier itself is an active fishing pier, not a dining destination.
+The end-of-pier building has been in redevelopment discussions since a 2016 fire destroyed the previous structure.
+Dining on Main Street is casual and local: Taco Surf for fish tacos, and a walkable block of independent shops and restaurants.
 LA and Irvine are roughly 30–45 minutes away when you want nightlife or entertainment.

 Housing